 To make truly breakthrough invention though (at the Darwin and Einstein end) perhaps more isolation is needed.
 Let’s hope some hibernating geniuses will now awake, given the light at the end of the recession, and define a new dawn for technology and business growth.

-I am still very much expecting physics will undergo a market correction and open up a step change in ideas for this century, so perhaps the concluding message here is to be optimisitic that some amazing things from science may still be possible – a new awakening.
+I am still very much expecting physics will undergo a market correction and open up a step change in ideas for this century, so perhaps the concluding message here is to be optimistic that some amazing things from science may still be possible – a new awakening.